vicb/tipsy-swift/README.md

       dialog: {
         trigger: 'events',                                  // what triggers showing the dialog ('events' or 'manual')
         showOn: ['click'],                                  // which events trigger showing the dialog
-        dialogTemplate: $.fn.tipSwift.templates.dialog,     // the function used to build the dialog markup
+        dialogTemplate: $.tipSwift.templates.dialog,        // the function used to build the dialog markup
-        buttonTemplate: $.fn.tipSwift.templates.button      // the function used to build the buttons markup }
+        buttonTemplate: $.tipSwift.templates.button         // the function used to build the buttons markup }
     };